Kennedy provides comprehensive quality healthcare in an academic setting where we are proud to serve patients, the community and each other.

 - Kennedy's Outpatient Dialysis Centers were awarded The Joint Commission's Gold Seal of Approval® for its End-Stage Renal Disease (ESRD) program by demonstrating compliance with the TJC's national standards for healthcare quality and safety in disease-specific care.
 Certification is a voluntary process.

-- Penn Radiation Oncology at the Kennedy Cancer Center was awarded a three-year re-accreditation by the American College of Radiology (ACR), a designation that represents the highest level of quality and patient safety.
+- Radiation Oncology at the Kennedy Cancer Center was awarded a three-year re-accreditation by the American College of Radiology (ACR), a designation that represents the highest level of quality and patient safety.